 Keeping the Past Alive

 Importantly, Tzellos keeps his renditions of folk songs very authentic, just adding subtle elements that make them fresh.
-Rather than “spoiling the true sound” of folkloric music, Tzellos adds what he calls an “air of 2020” to the songs, some of them over 100 years old, through adding bass and percussion.
+Rather than “spoiling the true sound” of folkloric music, Tzellos adds what he calls a contemporary flair to the songs, some of them over 100 years old, through adding bass and percussion.

 While some may consider these modern elements to be unwelcome additions to traditional songs, Tzellos firmly believes that it is important to make folk music relevant to our current era.